w3c/wot-security/wot-security-metadata.md

 for Thing interactions we are generally interested in authorization.
 OpenIdConnect is also user-oriented.
 It seems more appropriate to only support this on authorization servers.

+If this is supported, it would also use the `"scope"` and `"auth"` tags defined for OAuth.

 To discuss: we may want to support this if Things can act as authentication servers.

 ### Interledger